katjacodes/mamasLetterbox/README.md

 ### Acknowledgements
-- Benoît Blanchon took the time to explain decorators and sginals (when to use and when not to use them) to me, helped me get a better understanding of the way Djano and Stripe work together, and provided valuable insight regarding code organization.
+- Benoît Blanchon took the time to explain decorators and sginals (when to use and when not to use them) to me, helped me get a better understanding of the way Django and Stripe work together, and provided valuable insight regarding code organization, especially the configuration information in the settings files.
 - Dom Habersack is an invaluable help whenever I have JavaScript-related questions.
 (And I continue to have many.)